 Weekly Technical Indicators: [See ED weekly technical indicators chart]

 Weekly Relative Strength Index, Williams' Percentage Range and Lane's Stochastic are overbought.
 Use the Technical Stock Screener to see the list of stocks with overbought weekly Relative Strength Index, Williams' Percentage Range and Lane's Stochastic.
 Oscillators are designed to signal a possible trend reversal.
 They can act as alerts and should be taken in conjunction with other technical analysis tools.
 Oscillators can be used to confirm other technical signals.
 Use the following links to access Lane's Stochastic, Relative Strength Index and Williams' Percentage Range help.

-The weekly MACD line is above its signal line since November 16, 2018.
-The distance between MACD and the signal line is low, but getting bigger.
+The weekly MACD line is above its signal line since February 15, 2019.
+The distance between MACD and the signal line is relatively high, but getting smaller.
 Use the following link to access a MACD help.